ARMmbed/mbed-os-5-docs/docs/tools/offline/toolchain_profiles.md

 | `ld`     | Flags for the Linker                  |

 A developer using the API must parse the user-provided files themselves and extract the appropriate subdictionary from the file afterwards.
-The tools provide a convenience function, `tools.options.extract_profile`, that parses a build profile from a `--profile` option given on the command line.
+The tools provide a convenience function, `tools.options.extract_profile`, that parses a build profile from a `--profile` option given on the command-line.
 This function calls `args_error` when a toolchain profile JSON file does not provide flags for the selected toolchain.